Symptoms of Hard Disk Drive Failure and Data Protection Strategies

 Even before delving deep into the symptoms of disk failure, it is probably wise to have an idea about the makeup and limitations of hard disk drives.

 If you did not know, the innards of the hard disk drive in your computer are mechanical by design and they store data by magnetism.
 The drive is made up of specialized mechanical components called motors, spindle, read/write heads and platters.
 The latter is where data is actually stored and rotates mechanically at extremely high speeds.
 High-end hard disk drives today rotate at 7200 revolutions per minute (RPM).

-Gradual wear and external forces like sudden power outages, extreme heat, wear of magnetic coating and excessive vibration due to drops can bring the mechanical operation of a hard disk to a sudden failure.
+Every one of the aforementioned components is dependent on the others and is prone to failure due to a number of reasons.
+Failure of one could lead to failure of another.
+Gradual wear and external forces like sudden power outages, extreme heat, wear of magnetic coating and excessive vibration due to drops can bring the mechanical operation of a hard disk to sudden failure.

 According to Backblaze research on disk drive lifespan, a typical disk drive should last about six years.
 The site goes ahead to explain how the expectancy rate of hard drive deteriorates over time.